pagemachine/ats/Documentation/Security/Index.rst

 Custom presets
 ^^^^^^^^^^^^^^^^^

+**Note: The configuration part for anonymization has changed from version 1.12.1 to 1.13.0 (moving the configuration into preset sub-configuration).
+If your instance includes custom changes, you need to move them to the corresponding preset (archived).**

 The default configuration presets can be found inside ``Configuration/TypoScript/Backend/anonymization.ts``.

 You can also customize the exact behaviour for applications and their child records by creating your own preset.